tomarskt/cerberus-util-scripts/README.md

 This repository contains the scripts needed to bake to various AMIs that compose a Cerberus environment.

+Creating the AMIs is the first step in [creating a Cerberus environment](http://engineering.nike.com/cerberus/docs/administration-guide/creating-an-environment).

+To learn more about Cerberus, please visit the [Cerberus website](http://engineering.nike.com/cerberus/).

 ## Requirements

 Install [Packer](https://www.packer.io/docs/installation.html)